-If you didn’t label one end ‘Not at all Likely’ (0) and the other ‘Extremely Likely’ (10), you may to cause confusion.
+You must label one end ‘Not at all Likely’ (0) and the other ‘Extremely Likely’ (10), or you may confuse participants.
 And this is the last thing you want to do when asking for a review of your product or service.

 You should also ensure that the opposing labels are directly contrasting.
 I.e. if one end of the scale is ‘Very Good’, the other end should be ‘Very Poor’ and not ‘Poor’ or ‘Awful’.

 You don’t always have to do this, but if you’re using a lot of scaled questions it might be better to re-frame some of them as contrasting statements instead.

 Question: ‘How much do you agree with this statement: There is a good work-life balance in my department’